FG Agencies Flout Presidential Order At Ports - :::...The Tide News Online:::...

 She noted that aggrieved stakeholders should also report the defaulting agencies to the appropriate authorities.

-The National Vice President of ANCLA, Dr Kayode Farinto urged the managing director to intervene to ensure that officials of the Nigerian Agricultural Quarantine are prevented from entering the ports.
+The National Vice President of ANCLA, Dr Kayode Farinto urged the managing director to intervene to ensure that officials of the Nigerian Agricultural Quarantine were prevented from entering the ports.

 FG Agencies Flout Presidential Order At Ports

-The Nigerian Ports Authority (NPA) is seeking the intervention of Vice President, Prof Yemi Osinbajo over non-compliance by some government agencies with the Presidential Order on the Ease of Doing Business at Ports.
+The Nigerian Ports Authority (NPA) is seeking the intervention of Vice President Yemi Osinbajo over non-compliance by some government agencies with the Presidential Order on the Ease of Doing Business at the nation’s ports.